Fitting a new set of brake pads is a nice, simple Saturday-morning kind of job… except it’s not! It’s turned into a giant turd of a job.

 Wrong Pad Type

 Wrong parts don’t often happen today.
 Parts guys are usually pretty good at their job.
-When I was an apprentice, most of my time was spent running to and from the parts store.
+When I was an apprentice, most of my time was spent running back and forth to the parts store.

 As S**t flows downhill, I soon found it was more efficient to have the old part in my hand to compare before leaving the shop.

-But wrong parts can happen, so check carefully the old and new pads, use Vernier calipers or tape measure if needed.
+But mistakes can happen, so check the old and new pads carefully, and use Vernier callipers or a tape measure if needed.

-Having your chassis number to hand when ordering parts saves miscommunication errors.
+Having your chassis number to hand when ordering parts helps avoid miscommunication.

 Wrong Pad Orientation

-Removing pads is easy, but sometimes you forget or just didn’t pay attention to which pad came from where.
+Removing pads is easy, but sometimes you forget or just don’t pay attention to which pad came from where.
 Taking photos when stripping is a great tip because it’s easy to forget.

 I had an apprentice once.
 I’m not going to name names, “god bless him” he fitted a new set of calipers and was having difficulty fitting the pads that were marked L and R.